bogwi/eruzero/README.md

 *Tp*: Throughput: millions of operations per second.\
 *Rt*: Runtime   : time spent on the test, in seconds.\
 *aggregate*: This is an absolute measurement of an individual hashmap's *throughput* (total number of ops the map has engaged through the four tests in a row divided by the combined *runtime*) contrary to single tests measuring relative performances.
-The higher, the better.

 ```
                      HASHMAP BENCHMARK|